parazeeknova/nyxtext/.github/README.md

 ---

-> [!CAUTION]
+> [!IMPORTANT]
 > Because the application is not signed by Microsoft, Windows Defender blocks it; add an exclusion in Defender to run the application.
 Its a false positive, the application is safe to use. or build it yourself from the source code.

 > [!NOTE]
-> As the first project developed by a group of undergraduates, NyxNote is a work in progress.
+> NyxNote is a work in progress.
 We appreciate any contributions, understanding that the project may have bugs, instability, and limited features during the time of active development.
 Please check back or join our Discord server to see our progress!

 ### ✨ Installing Nyxtext

+> [!TIP]
+> Use Nerd Font to avoid any broken symbols : [JetbrainsMono Nerd Font](https://www.nerdfonts.com/font-downloads)

 <details>